 [root@centos-6 C]# ./scan-set Enter a string: GEEKs_for_geeks You entered: GEEK

-If first character of scanset is ‘^’, then the specifier will stop reading after first occurence of that character.
-For example, given below scanset will read all characters but stops after first occurence of ‘o’
+If first character of scanset is ‘^’, then the specifier will stop reading after first occurrence of that character.
+For example, given below scanset will read all characters but stops after first occurrence of ‘o’

 Let us see with example.